lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 a field.
 The first column lists the actions name.
 The second and third columns outline the reciprocal compression/decompression behavior for each action.

 Compression is done in order that Fields Descriptions appear in the Rule.
 The result of each Compression/Decompression Action is appended to the working Compression Residue in that same order.
-The receiver knows the size of each compressed field which can be given by the rule or may be sent with the compressed header.
+The receiver knows the size of each compressed field which can be given by the rule or MAY be sent with the compressed header.

-If the field is identified as being variable in the Field Description, then the size of the Compression Residue value in bytes must be sent first using the following coding:
+If the field is identified as being variable in the Field Description, then the size of the Compression Residue value in bytes MUST be sent first using the following coding:

 * If the size is between 0 and 14 bytes, it is sent as a 4-bits integer.